Saeed Blacknall: Oakland Raiders

-After going undrafted in the 2018 NFL Draft, Blacknall signed with the Oakland Raiders as an undrafted free agent on May 4, 2018, along with Penn State teammate Jason Cabinda.
+After going undrafted in the 2018 NFL draft, Blacknall signed with the Oakland Raiders as an undrafted free agent on May 4, 2018, along with Penn State teammate Jason Cabinda.
 He made a catch and sprinted up the sideline 21 yards against the Detroit Lions in the first week of the 2018 Raiders preseason.
 Thus making his pro debut.
-He scored a 45 yard touchdown in the fourth week during the preseason against the Seattle Seahawks at CenturyLink Field.
-He was waived on September 1, 2018 and was signed to the practice squad.
+He scored a 45-yard touchdown in the fourth week during the preseason against the Seattle Seahawks at CenturyLink Field.
+He was waived on September 1, 2018, and was signed to the practice squad.
 He was promoted to the active roster on November 14, 2018.
-He was waived on November 19, 2018 and re-signed to the practice squad.
+Blacknall made his regular season debut on November 18 against the Arizona Cardinals at State Farm Stadium, playing 16 snaps on offense while not being targeted any.
+He was waived on November 19, 2018, and re-signed to the practice squad.
 He signed a reserve/future contract with the Raiders on January 1, 2019.
 It was reported that Blacknall would appear in HBO's Hard Knocks, featuring the Oakland Raiders.
-Although, he was waived on July 18, 2019 before the 2019 season premiering on August 6.
+Although, he was waived on July 18, 2019, before the 2019 season premiering on August 6.